To provide information to child protection workers about the processes for:

 All Australian states and territories and New Zealand have agreed upon the Interstate Child Protection Protocol (the Protocol).

-The Protocol (in related resources) provides a framework within which jurisdictions work together within their respective legislations to promote the best interests and well-being of children.
+The Protocol (in related resources) provides a framework within which the States work together within their respective legislations to promote the best interests and well-being of children.
 The Protocol is based on the principle that all parties to it operate on a basis of mutual respect and co-operation for the benefit of the children to whom it applies.

 In accordance with the Protocol each state has a dedicated Interstate Liaison Officer (ILO) who coordinates interstate referrals, requests for information and assistance, and promotes understanding of the Protocol.
 The specialist WA Interstate Liaison Officer (WA ILO) role sits in the Statewide Referral and Response Service.